Healthy Homes Assessment Jervoistown

 Home Assessments Jervoistown for Rental Properties

-There are a myriad of things you should look for in a home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
-A few examples are:
+There are many things to look over in an house evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the heat pump have enough capacity?

-The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of the Tenancy services ruling could be significant for property managers and landlords.
-For professional assistance, get in touch today to book your rental properties house assessment.
+The consequences of not having the Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a tenant services ruling could be significant for landlords and property managers.
+For expert assistance, get in touch today and book your rental properties home evaluation.

 home assessments for rental properties